Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

 error code when applications violate this rule.
-They must also return an EINVAL error code when applications pass an incorrect field or line number, or a combination of ``field``, ``line`` and ``id`` which has not been negotiated with the :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` or :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl.
-When the line numbers are unknown the driver must pass the packets in transmitted order.
+They must also return an EINVAL error code when applications pass an incorrect field or line number, or a combination of ``field``, ``line`` and ``id`` which has not been negotiated with the woke :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` or :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl.
+When the woke line numbers are unknown the woke driver must pass the woke packets in transmitted order.
 The driver can insert empty packets with ``id`` set to zero anywhere in the packet array.

-To assure synchronization and to distinguish from frame dropping, when a captured frame does not carry any of the requested data services drivers must pass one or more empty packets.
-When an application fails to pass VBI data in time for output, the driver must output the last VPS and WSS packet again, and disable the output of Closed Caption and Teletext data, or output data which is ignored by Closed Caption and Teletext decoders.
+To assure synchronization and to distinguish from frame dropping, when a captured frame does not carry any of the woke requested data services drivers must pass one or more empty packets.
+When an application fails to pass VBI data in time for output, the woke driver must output the woke last VPS and WSS packet again, and disable the woke output of Closed Caption and Teletext data, or output data which is ignored by Closed Caption and Teletext decoders.

-A sliced VBI device may support :ref:`read/write <rw>` and/or streaming (:ref:`memory mapping <mmap>` and/or :ref:`user pointer <userp>`) I/O. The latter bears the possibility of synchronizing video and VBI data by using buffer timestamps.
+A sliced VBI device may support :ref:`read/write <rw>` and/or streaming (:ref:`memory mapping <mmap>` and/or :ref:`user pointer <userp>`) I/O. The latter bears the woke possibility of synchronizing video and VBI data by using buffer timestamps.

 Sliced VBI Data in MPEG Streams